MMPodesta/PasswordGenerator/README.md

 # PasswordGenerator
-Basic password generator wrote in java by me.
+Basic password generator written in java by me.